epics-modules/LabJack/docs/source/index.rst

     - asynInt32
     - ANALOG_IN_RESOLUTION
     - Selects the input resolution for this analog input channel.
-      High values of resolution are lower noise and longer ADC conversion time.
+      High values of resolution result in lower noise and longer ADC conversion time.
       Resolution 0 is the default resolution for that model.
       The T4 supports resolutions 1-5.
       The T7 supports resolutions 1-8.
       The T7-PRO supports resolutions 1-12.
 1-8 use the 16-bit ADC and 9-12 use the 24-bit ADC
       The T8 supports resolutions 1-16.
 However, these are automatically selected by the Range, and this record has no effect?

-The following is the medm screen for controlling the analog input setup records.
+The following is the medm screen for controlling the analog input configuration records.

 .. figure:: LabJack_T7_AiSetup.png
     :align: center